petersatsuse/azure-compute-docs/articles/virtual-machines/trusted-launch-existing-vm.md

 > [!NOTE]
 >
-> Please dismiss the recommendation if Gen2 virtual machine is configured with VM size families which are currently not supported with Trusted launch like MSv2-series.
+> Dismiss the recommendation if Gen2 virtual machine is configured with VM size families that are currently not supported with Trusted launch like MSv2-series.

 ## Related content